 - Whisk the egg and water mixture vigorously and discard the foam on the surface.

-- Slowly pour the egg mixture into the flour while mixing the batter with chopsticks in a figure 8 pattern for about 15–20 seconds.
+- Slowly pour the egg mixture into the flour while mixing with chopsticks in a figure 8 pattern for about 15–20 seconds.
 Do not overmix to avoid activating the wheat gluten; it‘s fine to leave some lumps in the batter.
-Keep the batter cold at all times by adding 1–2 ice cubes to the batter or by putting the batter bowl in a larger bowl of iced water.
+Keep the batter cold at all times by adding 1–2 ice cubes to the batter or by setting the batter bowl in a larger bowl of iced water.

 To Deep-Fry